-To make a subject access request for your information, please contact the school lead (details on first page).
+To make a request for your child's information, please contact the school lead (details on first page).

-Parents also have the right to:
+Pupils (or parents on their behalf, as above) also have the right to:

-• Have their personal data corrected if it is inaccurate or incomplete

-- Request the deletion or removal of personal data where there is no compelling reason for its continued processing - Restrict the processing of their personal data (i.e. permitting its storage but no further processing) - Object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics - Not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect upon them.
+- Have their personal data corrected if it is inaccurate or incomplete - Request the deletion or removal of personal data where there is no compelling reason for its continued processing - Restrict the processing of their personal data (i.e. permitting its storage but no further processing) - Object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics - Not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect upon them.